Below are annotations for Providence, No. 4 “White Apes” (40 pages plus covers, cover date August 2015 – released September 2, 2015)

 Commenter oddforum points out that with the Commonplace Book and other back matter, Providence is being told partially in epistolary form.

-- “Bram Stoker’s Dracula” is, of course, Bram Stoker’s novel Dracula is the epitome of the epistolary form.
+- “Bram Stoker’s Dracula” is, of course, Bram Stoker’s novel Dracula, which is the epitome of the epistolary form.

 - “I think it’s important to make one’s more fantastic stories as believable as possible” again echoes some of Lovecraft’s thoughts on the matter, as expressed in his Notes on Writing Weird Fiction.